vimc/montagu-config/backup.md

 However if there is any Packit DB data from production2 that we do want to restore e.g. relating to users, permissions, pinned packets etc, then we can do a Packit DB backup and restore as well.
 On production2, we do a postgres dump to generate a volume we can recover from then send that to annex using privateer.
-On the machine being restored, we pull the volume using privateer and then a restore db command to actually restore into the packit-db volume.
+On the machine being restored, we pull the volume using privateer and then do a postgres restore db command to actually restore into the packit-db volume from the restore volume.
 Note that because the packit db is small, we do a full db dump every time and do not use WAL.

-## Other data
+### Other data
-This data is not currently included in backup and retore:
+This data is not currently included in backup and restore:
 * the orderly logs
 * the packit redis data (not even persisted to a volume at present)